reactjs/react-router-tutorial/lessons/13-server-rendering.md

 })
 ```

+Now delete `public/index.html` to use the server rendered version instead.

 And that's it.
 Now if you run `NODE_ENV=production npm start` and visit
 the app, you can view source and see that the server is sending down our
 app to the browser.
 As you click around, you'll notice the client app